 - Do not use any gases or solvents near the bag that is flammable in nature.

 - Chances of less dangerous electrostatic shocks are likely to happen to operators, get prepared against that.

 - Not to be used in any environment where the dust or the ignition energy exceeds 3mJ.

 These bags are made with a material of non-conducive polypropylene fabrics in a grid pattern.
 The threads are connected electrically and kept on the ground while filling or discharging.
 The precautionary measures for using these kinds of bags are as follows:

-- From the allotted grounding point, it should necessarily have a resistance from other location bags.
+- From the allotted grounding point, it should necessarily have resistance from other location bags.

 Type D bags

-Against any sudden sparks, brush discharges or Propagating Brush Discharges, the type D bags are fully safe since they are made with anti-static material and fabrics to dissipate static electricity.
+Against any sudden sparks, brush discharges, or Propagating Brush Discharges, the type D bags are fully safe since they are made with anti-static material and fabrics to dissipate static electricity.
 These types of bags are safe against most human errors.
-Only precautionary measure is:
+The only precautionary measure is:

 It is to be checked before use that the lower surface of the bag doesn’t contain any flammable or conducive items or even grease.